API Overview

 Account Linking

 Users can link their identity across platforms.
-When they do, their activity on your platform contributes to their global reputation, and you can see history they've built elsewhere.
+When they do, their activity on your platform contributes to their portable history, and you can see history they've built elsewhere.

 Linking is always user-initiated.
 You can't look up arbitrary users—only those who've chosen to connect with you.